TCOE Leadership

 Elder Owens joined TCOE in 2008.
 His first introduction to the organization came in 2005 through conversations with Ancestral Elder Harts Brown at a Chess Tournament hosted by TCOE.
 With children in the Howard County Public School System (HCPSS), Earl joined TCOE to support the organization’s efforts of making sure Black children had every opportunity to be successful in all their endeavors.
 Elder Owens currently serves as Chair of the Education Committee.

-Secretary: Elder Quiana Holmes
+Membership Chair: Elder Quiana Holmes